 I made the map below to give you a better sense of where everything is.
 Most of the places recommended in this guide are pinned on this map.

 George Town isn’t that big so it’s possible to make your way between attractions and hawker stalls on foot.
 With that said, Penang does get hot, especially around noon, so you may want to consider other means of transportation as well.
 Rental bicycles and trishaws are popular forms of transport around George Town.
 Trishaw drivers will take you on a tour around the city — showing you its street art, heritage houses, and other points of interest — for around RM 50 an hour.

 If your destination is farther away, then you can use Grab.
 We used Grab a few times and it was pretty cheap, just RM 5 around the city.
 If you don’t have a smartphone or wifi connectivity, then you can always take a taxi.

 Buses are the most inexpensive way to travel longer distances in Penang.
 We used it once to go from the KOMTAR bus terminal in George Town to Kek Lok Si Temple.
 The ride was about half an hour each way and the fare was just RM 2.
-You can check this Rapid Penang route map to figure out which lines you need to take and this fare guide for an estimate on fares.
 If you’ll be riding the bus often during your stay, then you may want to get a Rapid Passport for RM 30.
 It’ll give you a week’s worth of unlimited travel on all Rapid Penang buses.